Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Technical background

 Each of these linear convolutions can be computed efficiently in $O(n \log n)$ time steps using the fast Fourier transform (FFT) and the circular convolution theorem for discrete signals \citep[Ch.
-12,13]{NumericalRecipes1992}.
-The resulting procedure has a total running time of $O(n^2 \log n)$ and is numerically stable for large sample sizes using standard double-precision (64-bit) floating-point numbers.
-For more details see \citep{MoscovichNadler2017}.
+12, 13]{NumericalRecipes1992}.
+The resulting procedure has a total running time of $O(n^2 \log n)$ and is numerically stable for large sample sizes using standard double-precision (64-bit) floating-point numbers \citep{MoscovichNadler2017}.

-This stepwise FFT-based procedure can also be used to compute the non-crossing probabilities for non-homogeneous Poisson processes, negative binomial processes, and other types of stochastic jump processes \citep{Dimitrova2020}.
+This stepwise FFT-based procedure can also be used to compute the non-crossing probabilities for non-homogeneous Poisson processes, negative binomial processes, and other types of stochastic jump processes, as well as non-crossing probabilities for discontinuous distributions~\citep{Dimitrova2020,Dimitrova2020a}.